promregator/promregator/docs/upgradev1.md

 }
 ```

-Note that you upgrade to Promregator V1 (or later), if your platform does not support API V3 (or later).
+Note that you cannot upgrade to Promregator V1 (or later), if your platform does not support API V3 (or later).

 ## Switch to new Proxy Nomenclature